-The Company had recognised that several successful and reliable large scale contract manufacturers needed to be identified in order to pursue the mobile phone market and other opportunities.
-With the recent addition of Murata and Nationgate, CAP-XX's long term supply strategy is now in place.
+The Company had recognised that several successful and reliable large scale contract manufacturers needed to be identified in order to pursue the mobile phone market and other opportunities for small supercapacitors.
+With the recent addition of Murata and Nationgate, CAP-XX's long term supply strategy, for these markets, is now in place.
 Access to capacity for the longer term is also in place to meet the expected increase in demand for the CAP-XX supercapacitor.

 Murata is well recognised as a worldwide components manufacturer and already supplies to large mobile handset manufacturers.
 Murata's worldwide distribution expertise will also assist with the sales and marketing of the CAP-XX supercapacitor.
-Murata has commissioned its production plant and has commenced sales.
-It is forecasting strong sales in the next calendar year.
+Murata has commissioned its production plant and has commenced sales, which it forecasts to be higher in the current financial year.
 Polar Twin Advance and Nationgate are also well known in South East Asia as contract manufacturers of choice and have been operating successfully for more than 10 years.
 Both have impressive lists of customers.